High-performance liquid chromatography: Internal diameter

-The internal diameter (ID) of an HPLC column is an important parameter that influences the detection sensitivity and separation selectivity in gradient elution.
-It also determines the quantity of analyte that can be loaded onto the column.
-Larger columns are usually seen in industrial applications, such as the purification of a drug product for later use.
-Low-ID columns have improved sensitivity and lower solvent consumption at the expense of loading capacity.
+The internal diameter (ID) of an HPLC column is an important parameter.
+It can influence the detection response when reduced due to the reduced lateral diffusion of the solute band.
+It can also affect the separation selectivity, when flow rate and injection volumes are not scaled down or up proportionally to the smaller or larger diameter used, both in the isocratic and in gradient modes.
+It determines the quantity of analyte that can be loaded onto the column.
+Larger diameter columns are usually seen in preparative applications, such as the purification of a drug product for later use.
+Low-ID columns have improved sensitivity and lower solvent consumption in the recent ultra-high performance liquid chromatography (UHPLC).

 Larger ID columns (over 10 mm) are used to purify usable amounts of material because of their large loading capacity.

-Analytical scale columns (4.6 mm) have been the most common type of columns, though smaller columns are rapidly gaining in popularity.
+Analytical scale columns (4.6 mm) have been the most common type of columns, though narrower columns are rapidly gaining in popularity.
 They are used in traditional quantitative analysis of samples and often use a UV-Vis absorbance detector.